1950–1951 Baghdad bombings: Effects on Iraqi Jewish emigration

 In March 1950 the government of Iraq passed the Denaturalisation Act that allowed Jews to emigrate if they renounced their Iraqi citizenship.
 Iraqi prime minister Tawfiq al-Suwaidi expected that 7,000–10,000 Jews out of the Iraqi Jewish population of 125,000 would leave.
 A few thousand Jews registered for the offer before the first bombing occurred.
 The first bombing occurred on the last day of Passover, 8 April 1950.
 Panic in the Jewish community ensued and many more Jews registered to leave Iraq.
 The law expired in March 1951 but was extended after the Iraqi government froze the assets of departing Jews, including those who had already left.
-Between the first and last bombing almost the entire Jewish community bar a few thousand had registered to leave the country.
+Between the first and last bombing almost the entire Jewish community other than a few thousand had registered to leave the country.
 The emigration of Jews was also due to the deteriorating status of Jews in Iraq since the 1948 Arab-Israeli war as they were suspected of being disloyal to Iraq.
 They were treated with threats, suspicion and physical assaults and were portrayed by the media as a fifth column.
 By 1953, nearly all Jews had left the country.
 In his memoir of Jewish life in Baghdad, Sasson Somekh writes: "The pace of registration for the citizenship waiver was slow in the beginning, but it increased as tensions rose between Jews and their neighbors and after acts of terror were perpetrated against Jewish businesses and institutions – especially the Mas'uda Shem-Tov Synagogue...This was the place to which emigrating citizens were required to report with their luggage before leaving for Israel."

+Historian Esther Meir-Glitzenstein disputed the claim that the bombings were the primary motive for the emigration of Iraqi Jews, noting that most accounts by these Jews did not mention the bombings as a cause for immigration.